ziyyadali/DeepPocket/README.md

 # PocketFinder

 ## Introduction
+Deep Pocket is an ongoing collaboration with the Gunning Group at the University of Toronto Mississauga.
+The Gunning Group is a team consisting primarily of medicinal chemists who work on organic synthesis for drug discovery.

+The research at the Gunning Group is targeted at battling some of the most aggresive forms of cancer.

+## Model Description
 We are building a transformer model to predict ligand-binding sites in a protein.
 Our input is a matrix containing the atomic coordinates represented as a matrix of shape (3, number of atoms).
 Our output from the model is a singular atomic coordinate in the form of a matrix of shape (3,1).

 ## Model Figure